Gwili Railway: Original line

 In its early days, the line thrived by serving the local farming and wool industries though, in the years following the First World War, this traffic gradually declined.
+The GWR sought to encourage traffic, opened several new halts along the route and provided camping coaches at several stations.
 The Second World War brought another lease of life as a relief route carrying heavy ammunition trains between south and north Wales.

-Between the wars, the GWR sought to encourage traffic, opened several new halts along the route and provided camping coaches at several stations.

 The route earned a reputation as a meandering rural branch; where trains trundled along, often flagged down by market-bound farmers' wives making their way across the fields to board the carriages.
 In fact, nearly three hours was permitted for the 56 mile journey between Carmarthen and Aberystwyth.

-In the post-war years, closure of the spurs off the main line began.
-The Branches to Aberaeron and Newcastle Emlyn closed in 1952 which left only the route between Carmarthen and Aberystwyth open to traffic.
+In the post-war years declining traffic lead to the passenger closure of the branches to Aberaeron and Newcastle Emlyn which closed in 1952 which left only the route between Carmarthen and Aberystwyth open to traffic.
 The line enjoyed a brief resurgence in the 1950s, when the Royal Train traversed the route and other new traffic included Butlins through-specials taking holidaymakers to the new camp in Pwllheli.